Purnav-18/employee-management-system/README.md

 ## 🚀 Features

-- 🔍 Search employee by Name, Email, Role, Team, or Status
+- 🔍 Search employees by Name, Email, Role, Team, or Status
 - 🗂️ Filter by Team, Role, or Status (Active / Offline / Online)
 - ➕ Add new employee records
 - ✏️ Edit existing employee details in a modal popup
 - 🗑️ Delete employee records
 - 📦 Uses `useContext` for global state management
-- 📃 Fully responsive and user-friendly design
+- 📱 Fully responsive and user-friendly design

 ---